JiHunHeo/JiHunHeo/README.md

 🔭 I’m currently working as an instructor at <a href="https://ulsan.sbsart.com/" target="_blank">SBS Computer Academy.</a>🏢

-👀 I am interested in WebPublishing and FrontEnd!
+👀 I am interested in FrontEnd and BackEnd Develop!
 And it is my dream to become a full-stack developer someday!

-🌱 I’m currently learning JAVA, Python, Javascript, React.js, Vue, C, and BigData.
+🌱 I’m currently learning JAVA, Python, Javascript, React.js, C, Node.js and Next.js.

 👯 I want to collaborate so that I can learn more quickly in what I learn.